This topic is also covered in a Podcast episode:

 Technically, no. But in reality, the path you take depends on whether or not you are personally liable for the debt.
 Almost every SBA loan requires personal guarantees from the owners of the business.
 Chances are that you are personally liable for your SBA loan if you owned more than 20% of the business.
 The most common exceptions would be for someone deemed to be a “key” employee or after a chapter 7 BK.

 If you ARE personally liable for the debt, in most cases you will want to submit an OIC.
 That way you can seek to have BOTH your personal guarantee and your home released simultaneously.
-The last thing you’d want is to get your home released, then have the bank sue you under the personal guarantee.
+The last thing you’d want is to get the SBA lien on your house released, then have the bank sue you under the personal guarantee.

 Let’s say you are NOT personally liable for the debt (most commonly it would be due to a personal BK, or if you pledged your home as a favor to a borrower), and want the lien associated with your SBA loan to be released.
 In that case, an OIC would NOT be needed.